1990 Brazilian Grand Prix: Race report

-At the first corner, Jean Alesi, Alessandro Nannini and Andrea de Cesaris tangled, eliminating de Cesaris and requiring the Benetton driver to stop for a new nosecone.
+At the first corner, Jean Alesi, Riccardo Patrese and Andrea de Cesaris tangled, eliminating de Cesaris.
+Also in the first corner Alessandro Nannini tangled with Philippe Alliot and requiring the Benetton driver to stop for a new nosecone.
 On lap eight Boutsen passed Berger for second place, and Prost took the V12 Ferrari past the McLaren driver on lap 17.
 Mansell pitted on lap 27 for new tyres and also to inspect a broken rollbar, rejoining in 9th place.

 Boutsen's pit stop on lap 30 went disastrously wrong.
 With failing brakes, and a tricky bump in the pitlane, the Williams was unable to stop and crashed into some of his mechanics and the wheel and tyre equipment stacked outside the garage.
 This required a new nosecone and when he rejoined, he was down in 11th position.

 Prost was piling on the pressure, and by lap 35 he had climbed to second within 10 seconds of Senna, and was now ahead of Riccardo Patrese, Berger and Nelson Piquet.
 When Senna came up to lap former Lotus teammate Satoru Nakajima, there was contact and the McLaren had to pit for a new nosecone.
 He rejoined and challenged hard, but the reduced downforce levels made the car difficult to drive.
 On lap 66, Patrese retired with a broken oil cooler.

 Prost took his 40th victory, and his first for Ferrari, from Berger and the recovering Senna.
 Mansell finished an excellent fourth, having driven through the field with a broken rollbar.
 Boutsen finished a creditable fifth and Piquet claimed the final point in front of his home crowd after passing Alesi – who was suffering severe tyre wear after attempting to run non-stop on his Pirellis – on the last lap.